 The Burning Question Finally Answered: Is “Die Hard” a Christmas Movie?

-Sadie Mittendorf, Staff Writer
+Written by: Sadie Mittendorf, Staff Writer

 Die Hard, released in 1988, tells the story of New York City police officer John McClane, who tries to save his wife and others taken hostage by German terrorists during a Christmas party at the Nakatomi Plaza.
 This seemingly straightforward action movie brings about conflict every holiday season as a raging debate occurs over the burning question: is Die Hard a Christmas movie?